 However, situations with mixed fields of "broken clouds" (patchwork of alternating clearsky and overcast AVHRR pixels) require a different validation approach, in which the regressions are applied on each individual AVHRR pixel, before pixel aggregation.
-This alternative validation is discussed and the results are shown in Annex 9.4, concluding that the NTB regressions are also performing well in these situations.
+This alternative validation is discussed and the results are shown in Annex 10.4, concluding that the NTB regressions are also performing well in these situations.

-2.4.9.
-Narrowband-to-OLR coefficients (longwave)
+2.4.8 Narrowband-to-OLR coefficients (longwave)

-Conversion of narrowband directional brightness temperature to broadband hemispherical Outgoing Longwave Radiation (OLR) is done empirically by creating multivariate linear regressions on matched (i.e. collocated, coangular, and simultaneous) AVHRR-CERES observations; the same matching database, as used for the shortwave NTB regressions (Figure 26; Akkermans and Clerbaux, 2020), is used for the longwave regressions.
-The regression's calibration and validation is documented in detail by Clerbaux et al. (2020).
+Conversion of narrowband directional brightness temperature to broadband hemispherical Outgoing Longwave Radiation (OLR) is done empirically by creating multivariate linear regressions on matched (i.e. collocated, coangular, and simultaneous) AVHRR-CERES observations; the same matching database, as used for the shortwave NTB regressions (Figure 2-24; Akkermans and Clerbaux, 2020), is used for the longwave regressions.
+The regressions' calibration and validation is documented in detail by Clerbaux et al. (2020).
 The absence of differentiation to cloud cover (and scene types in general) is a major difference with the SW processing.
 The main motivation for not using the cloud products for OLR estimation is the need to also process twilight and night time conditions.
 Although cloud detection is working during night time, this is not the main element affecting the OLR, which is mainly dependent on cloud top temperature and cloud transparency (high semi-transparent cirrus clouds have quite strong anisotropy in the longwave).
-This information is implicitly available to the between channel 4 and 5 (indicator of cirrus clouds).
+This information is implicitly available through channel 4 (cloud top temperature) and the difference of $T_B$ between channel 4 and 5 (indicator of cirrus clouds).